Estonia: The Country I Don't Want You to Know About

 From the medieval cities to the nearby islands, Estonia’s scenery is magical.
 The islands of Muhu and Saaremaa boast dramatic bluffs.
 In Muhu you may catch a glimpse of wild horses playing in the water, and Saaremaa yields acres of fluorescent yellow rapeseed flowers blooming for acres.

 Even the capital, Tallinn is picturesque.
-Tallinn delivers architecture and winding cobblestone streets that are straight out of the pages of a Grimm’s Fairytale book.
+There are so many things to see in Tallinn.
+The city delivers architecture and winding cobblestone streets that are straight out of the pages of a Grimm’s Fairytale book.

 Un-ruined by Tourists